Table of Contents

 If you are going to sell on Amazon, then you need to become familiar with the term Advertising Cost of Sales, or ACOS for short.
 If you are using the Amazon display network (and you really should be) to help get yourself visible in the Amazon search engine, then you must know how much those sales are costing you.

-On this page, we are only going to be talking about Amazon PPC ACOS.
-In fact, the Amazon ACOS formula can be used with any advertising campaigns you are running on any advertising network.
-For now, let's just assume that this metric only applies to Amazon PPC.
+On this page, we will only be talking about Amazon PPC ACOS.
+One can use the Amazon ACOS formula with any advertising campaigns you are running on any advertising network.
+Let’s just assume that this metric only applies to Amazon PPC.

 This term simply means how much money you need to spend on Amazon PPC regarding your sales.
 Let’s go with a simple example here: